|

 catastrophe during the Cuban Missile Crisis.
 Today, he believes the United States must no longer rely on nuclear weapons as

+a foreign-policy tool.
+To do so is immoral, illegal, and dreadfully dangerous.
 It is time - well past time, in my view - for the United States to cease its Cold War-style reliance on nuclear weapons as

 a foreign-policy tool.
 At the risk of appearing simplistic and provocative, I would characterize current U.S. nuclear weapons